 - 1. Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and to property. - 2.
-Be familiar with and abide by all District policies, rules and regulations dealing with student conduct. - Refrain from engaging in acts of discrimination as defined by the Dignity for All Students Act: All students shall have the right to freedom from harassment and discrimination on the basis of race, color, weight, national origin, ethnic group, religion, religious practice, neurodiversity, disability, sex, sexual orientation, gender (including gender identity and expression) or socio-economic status.

-Attend school every day unless they are excused and be in class, on time and prepared to learn.
+Be familiar with and abide by all District policies, rules and regulations dealing with student conduct. - 3.
+Refrain from engaging in acts of discrimination as defined by the Dignity for All Students Act: All students shall have the right to freedom from harassment and discrimination on the basis of race, color, weight, national origin, ethnic group, religion, religious practice, neurodiversity, disability, sex, sexual orientation, gender (including gender identity and expression) or socio-economic status. - 4.
+Attend school every day unless they are excused and be in class, on time and prepared to learn. - 5.
+Attend school every day.

-- 4. Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
-Respond to direction given by teachers, administrators, and other school personnel in a respectful, positive manner. - 6.
-Work to develop strategies to control emotions and behavior as needed. - 7.
-Ask questions when they do not understand. - 8.
-Seek help in solving problems that might lead to discipline. - 9.
-Dress appropriately for school and school functions. - 10.
-Accept responsibility for their actions. - 11.
+- 6. Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 7.
+Respond to direction given by teachers, administrators, and other school personnel in a respectful, positive manner. - 8.
+Work to develop strategies to control emotions and behavior as needed. - 9.
+Ask questions when they do not understand. - 10.
+Seek help in solving problems that might lead to discipline. - 11.
+Dress appropriately for school and school functions. - 12.
+Accept responsibility for their actions. - 13.
 Conduct themselves as representatives of the District when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship.